Wall Street Pummels HBI After Recent Earnings Report

 Is It Worth Investing in Hanesbrands Inc. (NYSE :HBI) Right Now?

-Hanesbrands Inc. (NYSE:HBI) scored a price-to-earnings ratio above its average ratio, recording 11.10 x from its present earnings ratio.
-Plus, the 36-month beta value for HBI is at 1.65.
+Hanesbrands Inc. (NYSE:HBI) scored a price-to-earnings ratio above its average ratio, recording 10.95 x from its present earnings ratio.
+Plus, the 36-month beta value for HBI is at 1.59.
+Opinions of the stock are interesting as 7 analysts out of 15 who provided ratings for Hanesbrands Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 5 rated it as “hold,” and 2 as “sell.”

-HBI currently public float of 343.79M and currently shorts hold a 9.69% ratio of that float.
-Today, the average trading volume of HBI was 6.75M shares.
+The average price from analysts is $15.71, which is -$0.08 below the current price.
+HBI currently public float of 343.79M and currently shorts hold a 10.26% ratio of that float.
+Today, the average trading volume of HBI was 6.70M shares.

 HBI’s Market Performance

-HBI stocks went down by -1.30% for the week, with a monthly drop of -0.25% and a quarterly performance of 49.39%, while its annual performance rate touched 7.45%.
-The volatility ratio for the week stands at 2.59% while the volatility levels for the past 30 days are set at 2.98% for Hanesbrands Inc..
-The simple moving average for the period of the last 20 days is 2.44% for HBI stocks with a simple moving average of 27.34% for the last 200 days.
+HBI stocks went up by 3.27% for the week, with a monthly jump of 0.38% and a quarterly performance of 41.61%, while its annual performance rate touched 4.50%.
+The volatility ratio for the week stands at 2.78% while the volatility levels for the past 30 days are set at 3.04% for Hanesbrands Inc..
+The simple moving average for the period of the last 20 days is 1.17% for HBI stocks with a simple moving average of 25.58% for the last 200 days.

 Analysts’ Opinion of HBI